alexmanrique/blog/_posts/2020-08-09-remarkable-features-java-14.md

 Conclusion
 ------------------------
 In this post we have seen the more remarkable features in Java 14.
-Which is your favourite new feature?
+Pattern matching for instanceof and Records are just preview features and should not be used in a production environment yet.
+The full release of this function is expected in java 15.